hamidghaedi/Enrichment-Analysis/README.md

 | in pathwayX     | 20                    | 30             |
 | not.in pathwayX | 16820                 | 130            |

 There is a relatively large number of web-tools R package for ORA.
-Personally I am a fan of [DAVID](https://david.ncifcrf.gov/home.jsp) webtools however its last update was in 2016 (DAVID 6.8 Oct.
-2016).
+Personally I am a fan of [DAVID](https://david.ncifcrf.gov/home.jsp) webtools for ORA.

 It is happening to me to have a list of genes and want to know what are common GO terms (usually BP) for these genes regardless of statistical significance.
 The package clusterProfiler provides a function groupGO that can be used to answer these kinds of questions.
 Here is how this function works: